naughtont3/naughtont3.github.io/captcha/_misc/README.md

 Misc
 ----

- - Encode script at `misc/encode.py`
+ - The `_misc/` dir has leading underscore so Jekyll ignores it when posting content to the statically generated gh-pages
- - Example HTML formatted meeting data at `misc/example.dat`
+ - Encode script at `_misc/encode.py`

-The `encode.py`
+ - Example HTML formatted meeting data at `_misc/example.dat`